-- What each assignment is worth.
-You'll need more time for assignments that carry more weight.
+The Handbook provides a high-level summary of assessment tasks and what each assessment is worth.
+You’ll need to allow more time for assessments that carry more weight.

 To work more effectively on assignments, remember to:

-- Break assignment work into manageable steps.
+- Break up your assignment work into manageable steps.
 For example:

-- Brainstorm a list of ideas, issues, concepts, connections
+- brainstorm a list of ideas, issues, concepts and connections

-- Estimate the time each step may take - you'll get better at this as you do more assignments.
+- Estimate the time each step will take – you'll get better at this as you do more assignments

-- Work back from the assignment due date, scheduling in each assignment step.
+- Work back from the assignment due date and schedule in each assignment step.

-- unit guides - note the topics your classes will be covering and work out what you need to read or review
+- Moodle to see what topics will be covered in your classes and work out what you need to read or review

-- calendar - see if you have assignments coming up that you need to start work on, or placements you need to prepare for.
+- the Moodle timeline for upcoming assignments that you need to start working on, or placements you need to prepare for.

 Start each day by making a to-do list for your private study time.
 This should include: